KEY STAGE 3 (YEARS 7 – 9)

 What is Key Stage 3 at Hartland International School?

-Key Stage 3 at Hartland International School covers Years 7 to 9 of the National Curriculum for England whih are the traditional first years of scondray school.
-The significant change from primary school is that students are now taught by specialists in every subject and there isa greater responsibility on students to take greater responsibility for their learning.
+Key Stage 3 at Hartland International School covers Years 7 to 9 of the National Curriculum for England which are the traditional first years of secondary school.
+The significant change from primary school is that students are now taught by specialists in every subject.
+There is also the expectation that students will begin to take greater responsibility for their learning.
 This key stage will focus on developing deeper study skills and wider enquiry across the range of subjects.

 What subjects are included in the Key Stage 3 curriculum?

-Students study a broad range of subjects including the core subjects of mathematics, English, science, Arabic and PSHE.
-Other subjects include specialist provision in art, computer science, design technology, geography, history, Islamic Education (for Muslim students), music, modern foreign languages (two languages from French, Spanish, German, Mandarin and Italian), Physical Education, UAE Social Studies and Moral Education.
+Students study a broad range of subjects including the core subjects of Mathematics, English, Science, Arabic and PSHE.
+Other subjects include specialist provision in Art, Computer Science, Design Technology, Geography, History, Islamic Education (for Muslim students), Music, Modern Foreign Languages (two languages from French, Spanish, German and Mandarin), Physical Education, UAE Social Studies and Moral Education.

 How does the school support independent learning in Key Stage 3